irineos/Roman-Numerals/README.md

 The front end design is inspired by google translate app.

-It is a simple [React](https://reactjs.org/) app that uses [Axios](https://axios-http.com/docs/intro) library to send GET requests to the back end.
+It's a simple [React](https://reactjs.org/) app that uses [Axios](https://axios-http.com/docs/intro) library to send GET requests to the back end.